HoGA: Higher-Order Graph Attention via Diversity-Aware k-Hop Sampling

+Figure \ref{fig:oversmooth_ab_test}(c) demonstrates the impact of scaling $\beta(k)$ on HoGA-GAT.
+On the Cora and PubMed, accuracy remains stable for scaling factors below 1.2; however, values overfit, and a subsequent drop in accuracy occurs.
+In contrast, Citeseer benefits more from incorporating long-distance information.
+Additionally, Figure \ref{fig:gat_appendix_k} shows the effect of maximal hop number on HoGA-GRAND and HoGA-GAT for graphs with a high heterophilic index, specifically Texas and Wisconsin.
+In all cases, performance over maximal hop number stably increases.
+Our findings suggest that HoGA counteracts the well-studied negative effects of heterophily \cite{wang2024understanding}, specifically by collating various diverse $k$-order relationships.

+{\bf Analysis on Oversmoothing (RQ2).} We use accuracy as a proxy metric, shown in Figure \ref{fig:oversmooth_ab_test}(d), to assess the degree of oversmoothing on node feature vectors caused by additional message-passing steps.
+Given that the diversity of feature vectors in the $k$-hop neighborhood increases with $k$ \cite{ai2024a2gcn}, increasing the $k$-order of an aggregation method enhances access to descriptive information.
+Intuitively, this mitigates the effect of positive-feedback structures, \textit{e.g.} homophilic cliques and cycles.
+Since HoGA-GAT aims to harness a subset of maximally diverse feature vectors from the $k$-hop neighborhoods, we observe in Figure \ref{fig:oversmooth_ab_test}(d) a reduction in the degree of oversmoothing for Citeseer and Cora.
+Despite the mitigation, performance consistently declines with additional message-passing steps.
+The decline may be due to vanishing gradients from increasing network depth \cite{hanin2018neural}.

-We evaluate the utility of sampling via considering feature-vectors against using search methods to capture only graph topology.
-That is, we empirically assess the importance of optimising node diversity, and so compare our heuristic walk method with conventional, non-feature-vector-orientated methods: breadth and depth-first search, and uniform random walk and node selection.
+{\bf Sampling Methods Comparison (RQ3).} We evaluate the relative utility of sampling via feature vectors against search methods that capture graph topology strictly based on local connections, without optimizing for feature-vector diversity.
+We compare our heuristic walk with conventional, non-feature-vector-oriented methods: breadth and depth-first search, uniform random walk, and node selection.